Foote Botanical Preserve at Mt. George

 The Role of Fire – Fire is a natural occurrence in chaparral and integral to the maintenance of native vegetation.
 Chaparral plants have adapted to a regional wildfire cycle and developed mechanisms to survive.
 Not only are these plants able to persist following a fire, but many species (such as Ceanothus purpureus) require some factor from fire-heat, chemical byproducts, increased light, or increased soil nutrients for regeneration.

-Three major wildfires have occurred on the Foote Preserve in the 20th century.
+Four major wildfires have occurred on the Foote Preserve in the 20th century.
 The first fire, in 1913, burned most of the mountain’s vegetation.
-The most recent fire occurred in 1964 and also consumed the majority of the vegetation here.
-The majority of shrubs whose seeds only germinate after fire are therefore about 40 years old.
+The most recent fire occurred in 2017 and also consumed the majority of the vegetation here.
+Before 2017, the majority of shrubs whose seeds only germinate after fire were therefore about 40 years old, since the fire in 1964 was the last time the mountain saw its vegetation burn.

 The primary road into the Foote Preserve leads to the remnants of a home site, which burned down in 1964.
 The remains include a brick oven, part of the concrete foundation, a natural spring, rock walls, and various landscaping plants.